The New Shape of Education: A “Triangle Approach”

 In addition to her major in environmental policy, Nickel also had minors in Spanish, political science, and Latin American & Caribbean Studies, broadening her perspective significantly.
 During senior year, she spent a semester in Costa Rica studying sustainable human development and Spanish at the International Center for Development Studies in San Jose.
 While in Costa Rica, Nickel developed her professional skills by volunteering at Molinos Verdes de Moringa, a network of urban gardens, and by completing a two-week intensive experience at Finca el Tablazo, an organic and sustainable farm.
 Separately, she continued to hone her Spanish-language ability during a Campus Ministry-sponsored service trip to Merida, Mexico.

-With a deep interest in both environmental justice and international development, Nickel parlayed her academic preparation and hands-on experience into a position as environment program assistant at The Overbrook Foundation.
+With a deep interest in both environmental justice and international development, Nickel parlayed her academic preparation and hands-on experience into a position as an environment program assistant at The Overbrook Foundation.
 Based in New York City, Overbrook is a progressive family foundation that supports organizations advancing human rights and conserving the natural environment.
 Nickel has a variety of responsibilities.
 She and her colleagues meet with, learn from, and support environmental non-profit organizations that work on areas of movement building, corporate and consumer practices, innovation, and Latin American biodiversity conservation.
 While grantmaking is the foundation’s primary function, they stay informed of trends in the environmental field and produce reports and other projects

 Says Nickel, “Having an interdisciplinary education has been incredibly helpful in my role at Overbrook and in philanthropy in general.
 A central principle of environmental science is the interconnected nature of the planet.
 Through my background in Spanish and Latin American and Caribbean studies, I have practical communication skills and I also understand the social, cultural, and historical context for environmental disputes.
 My background in political science has familiarized me with how and why decisions are made in government, and in turn, how citizens may influence government.
 An interdisciplinary, liberal arts education has prepared me to look at complex systems, recognize correlation and causation, and make and defend decisions.”
 In particular, Nickels notes that low-income and non-English-speaking communities in the US are often on the frontlines of environmental clashes, so the ability to communicate in Spanish allows her to actively work with communities that are bearing the brunt of the climate crisis.